 - The agent validates the username and password against Active Directory by using standard Windows APIs, which is a similar mechanism to what Active Directory Federation Services (AD FS) uses.
 The username can be either the on-premises default username, usually

-userPrincipalName, or another attribute configured in Azure AD Connect (known as
+userPrincipalName, or another attribute configured in Microsoft Entra Connect (known as

 - The on-premises Active Directory domain controller (DC) evaluates the request and returns the appropriate response (success, failure, password expired, or user locked out) to the agent.

-- The Authentication Agent, in turn, returns this response back to Azure AD.
+- The Authentication Agent, in turn, returns this response back to Microsoft Entra ID.

-- Azure AD evaluates the response and responds to the user as appropriate.
-For example, Azure AD either signs the user in immediately or requests for Azure AD Multi-Factor Authentication.
+- Microsoft Entra ID evaluates the response and responds to the user as appropriate.
+For example, Microsoft Entra ID either signs the user in immediately or requests for Microsoft Entra multifactor authentication.